-Trying to get all these devices to coopboosts I/O performance, while eliminaterate can be a user's nightmare.
+Trying to get all these devices to cooperate can be a user's nightmare.
 That's because each peripheral might have a different hardware interface or use a driver that can conflict with other drivers or software.
 System users must consider these diverse peripherals and help them work synergistically.
 This is where SCSI comes in.
-SCSI is a PC interface that ing the difficulties of attaching peripheral devices and reducing software problems.
+SCSI is a PC interface that boosts I/O performance, while eliminating the difficulties of attaching peripheral devices and reducing software problems.